After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

 The one area where there appeared to be consensus this year was on efforts to curb so-called "bump stocks."

 The Las Vegas mass shooter, Stephen Paddock, had 23 firearms and a huge amount of ammunition in his hotel suite.
-He'd converted many of them from semiautomatic to near full automatic by attaching bump stocks.
-The previously little-known devices — which are legal — allow semi-automatic weapons to fire like automatic ones by replacing the stock with a sliding stock accessory that uses the gun's own recoil to increase its firing rate similar to an automatic rifle.
+He'd converted many of the weapons from semiautomatic to near full automatic by attaching bump stocks.
+The previously little-known devices — which are legal — allow semiautomatic weapons to fire like automatic ones by replacing the stock with a sliding stock accessory that uses the gun's own recoil to increase its firing rate similar to an automatic rifle.

-The NRA, briefly signaled support to discuss reigning in bump stocks.
-"The NRA believes that devices designed to allow semi-automatic rifles to function like fully automatic rifles should be subject to additional regulations," the gun lobby said in a statement shortly after it was confirmed that the Vegas killer used the accessories to fire more rounds into the concert crowd on the Vegas strip.
+The NRA briefly signaled support to discuss reining in bump stocks.
+"The NRA believes that devices designed to allow semi-automatic rifles to function like fully automatic rifles should be subject to additional regulations," the gun lobby said in a statement shortly after it was confirmed that the Vegas killer used the accessories to fire more rounds into the concert crowd on the Vegas Strip.

 And, for a Washington minute, it appeared that a bipartisan effort to regulate or even ban the devices was gaining momentum.

-"I own a lot of guns, and as a hunter and sportsman, I think that's our right as Americans, but I don't understand the use of this bump stock," Republican Sen. John Cornyn of Texas said shortly after the massacre, adding, "seems like it's an obvious area we ought to explore and see if it's something Congress needs to act on."
+"I own a lot of guns, and as a hunter and sportsman, I think that's our right as Americans, but I don't understand the use of this bump stock," Republican Sen. John Cornyn of Texas said shortly after the massacre, adding that it "seems like it's an obvious area we ought to explore and see if it's something Congress needs to act on."

 But, once again, nothing happened.
 Even the NRA revised its statement.
 As we've reported, the bump stock effort has gone nowhere in Congress.